defog-ai/sqlcoder/README.md

 ## TL;DR
 SQLCoder is a family of large language models that outperforms `gpt-4` and `gpt-4-turbo` for natural language to SQL generation tasks on our [sql-eval](https://github.com/defog-ai/sql-eval) framework, and significantly outperform all popular open-source models.

-SQLCoder-70B and SQLCoder-34B are fine-tuned on a base CodeLlama model.
+SQLCoder-7B, SQLCoder-34B, and SQLCoder-70B are fine-tuned on a base CodeLlama model.

+## Installing SQLCoder
+If running on a device with an NVIDIA GPU with more than 16GB VRAM (best performance) `pip install sqlcoder[transformers]`

+If running on Apple Silicon (medium performance) `CMAKE_ARGS="-DLLAMA_METAL=on" pip install sqlcoder[llama-cpp]`

+SQLCoder has not been tested on other platforms yet.
+Support is very welcome!

 ## Results on novel datasets not seen in training (`num_beams`=4)
 | model   | perc_correct |